 The IB Middle Years Programme (MYP) consists of eight subject groups integrated through five interactive areas providing global contexts for learning.

-The MYP’s core features five contexts for learning that provide powerful opportunities to engage in the study of issues that affect students today.
-Using a common language, teachers organize the curriculum through the following global context:
+The MYP’s core features six lenses for learning that provide powerful opportunities to engage in the study of issues that affect students today.
+Using a common language, teachers organize the curriculum through the following Global Contexts:

 Identities and relationships – “Who we are” incorporates the nature of self, value and beliefs with the rights with the responsibilities it means to be human.